 Wherever possible, bases for costs are allocated to activities that cause the cost to be incurred.
-Some costs are more remote from the activities being allocated across than others and so require an element of allocation.
+Some costs are more remote from the activities being allocated than others and so require an element judgement in their allocation.
 Details of these allocations are provided below.